What Is a Sober Companion?

 In many cases, a particular sober companionship service that is known to be reputable will be recommended directly following a stay in a rehabilitation facility.
-To ensure that the correct person is chosen, it is essential that clients have an in-depth conversation with their doctor or psychologist about their needs.
+To ensure that the correct person is chosen, it is essential that those, who have recent;y completed a rehab programme, have an in-depth conversation with their doctor or psychologist about their needs.

-Therapists, social workers or rehabilitation program staff are also often able to recommend reliable and certified sober companionship services.
+Therapists, social workers or rehabilitation programme staff are also often able to recommend reliable and certified sober companionship services.

 What to look for in a sober companion

 Additionally, gender can be an important aspect.
-Clients must be able to connect with and relate to their sober companion, and in many cases being of the same gender is beneficial as it is likely that both the client and companion have similar experiences.
+People in recovery must be able to connect with and relate to their sober companion, and in many cases being of the same gender is beneficial as it is likely that both the service client and companion have similar experiences.
 However, it is important to recognise that this is not a strict rule and many people can relate to the experiences of any gender.

 The health and mental state of a sober companion is also important.
-Those who are happy and enjoying recovery act as great motivators for newly recovered addicts, and therefore sober companions should be a positive influence on clients.
+Those who are happy and enjoying recovery act as great motivators for newly recovered addicts, and therefore sober companions should be a positive influence.

 Advantages of a Sober Companion Service Over Other Addiction Recovery Help Models

 There are numerous addiction recovery methods and models that can help support and promote sobriety following substance abuse.
-Opinions often differ regarding which type of treatment is the most effective, and the fact of the matter is that every client responds differently to these methods.
+Opinions often differ regarding which type of treatment is the most effective, and the fact of the matter is that every person, who has ordered a sober companion service, responds differently to these methods.
 It is generally considered that the most effective recovery strategy is to use these recovery help models in conjunction with each other.